In the AI Era, Code Is Cheap. Reputation Isn’t.

 Harsh truth: Maintainers are human.
 If interacting with you feels expensive, they may subconsciously deprioritize your work, resulting in fewer reviews, merges, and release‑note mentions.

-Related link: HackerOne Curl report – an example of maintainers dealing with AI‑generated vulnerability reports.
+Related example: HackerOne Curl report – a case where maintainers dealt with AI‑generated vulnerability reports.

 Be human.
 Respect the maintainers’ time and work.